Juan Uribe: 2013

 Uribe began 2013 as a utility player.
 However, he made frequent starts at third base, and by June, he had taken over the position.
 On July 5, Uribe had seven RBIs and was a single short of hitting for the cycle in a 10–2 victory over the Giants.

 On September 9, 2013, Uribe went 4-for-4 and homered in each of his first three trips to the plate against the Arizona Diamondbacks.
 It was his first three-homer game in the Major Leagues.
 He played in 132 games for the Dodgers in 2013, almost as many as his first two seasons with them combined (143).
-He hit .278 with 12 homers and 50 RBI.
+He hit .278 with 12 home runs and 50 RBI.
 On October 7, during Game 4 of the NLDS, Uribe hit a two-run home run in the bottom of the eighth inning to put Los Angeles ahead of the Atlanta Braves 4–3.
 The Dodgers held on to defeat the Braves and took the series 3–1.

 On December 14, 2013, Uribe agreed to a two-year, $15 million contract extension with the Dodgers.